codeForX/pong/pong/readme.txt

-heres pong the ai sucks but....... thats life
+pong:

-to use drag into the LOVE game engine
+drag the folder into the LOVE game engine to run